kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 ### Available Features

 The Ingress API comes with basic features only: TLS termination and content-based routing of HTTP traffic based on the host header and the URI of a request.
-To offer more features, Ingress controllers support them through annotations on the Ingress resource which are vendor-specific extensions to the Ingress API.
+To offer more features, Ingress controllers support them through annotations on the Ingress resource which are implementation-specific extensions to the Ingress API.

 The annotations approach to extensibility has two negative consequences for users of the Ingress API: